- 🔙 Back to Misc

 See also Similar to Praying Skeleton.

-Chaos Star, Wheel of Fate, Symbol of Chaos
+Chaos Star, Chaos Symbol, Wheel of Fate, Symbol of Chaos

 Next to the praying skeletons CU use the symbol of the chaos star.
 What’s behind that?
 Can you tell us anything about this symbol?
 Nowhere at all we found any information about the sign of the chaos star … (Other bands we found using the sign of the chaos stars on their LPs/logos etc. are Bolt Thrower and Sepultura…)